 Website advertising.
 We, or third party advertisers, may serve adverts on you.
 Where those adverts are targeted, this may involve using technical information, information about your visit to our website, cookie data and information we (or our third party advertisers) have obtained from third parties.
 More information is available in our Cookie Notice.
 This won’t include information such as your name or contact details.
 Where our adverts are displayed to you using your information, your information is used as necessary for our legitimate interests in marketing to you.

 Customer Administration.
-We may use information about you including form information, content and other information you provide to us or which we collect about you as necessary to carry out our contracts with you (or your organisation), and for our legitimate interests in administering your (or your organisation’s) account and any subscriptions or competitions we operate, as well as to review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.
+We may use information about you including form information, content and other information you provide to us or which we collect about you as necessary to carry out our contracts with you (or your organisation), and for our legitimate interests in administering your (or your organisation’s) account and any subscriptions or competitions we operate, as well as to identify and collect commission from agents, review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.
 In particular, where we send you emails with quotes from estate agents we have passed your property details on to, we do this as required to fulfil our contract with you.
 We will still provide an “opt-out” option on all of these messages, and if you “opt-out” of those emails, you will be added to our suppression list to ensure we do not accidentally send you further quotes.

 Direct Marketing.
 We may send direct postal or electronic marketing to you using your contact details and information you have provided us.
 We use this as necessary for our legitimate interests in marketing to you and maintain a list of potential customers.
 If you are not acting as a business and have not provided your contact details directly to us in relation to our service, we will only send electronic marketing to you if you have consented to that marketing.
 We will always provide an “opt-out” option on any marketing messages we send you.
 If you “opt-out” of our marketing materials you will be added to our suppression list to ensure we do not accidentally send you further marketing.